YukiyamaShizuka/Signal/README.md

 ### Goal

-Help fund a **MacBook Air M4 (24GB RAM / 512GB SSD)** as a dedicated development machine for Signal and TreeOS projects.
+Help fund a **MacBook Air M4 (24GB RAM / 512GB SSD)**
+This machine will serve as a dedicated development platform for low-level system architecture and execution model design.

 ### Donate via WeChat: